One Serb shot, 6 policemen injured in Kosovo clashes | Law-Order

 Kosovo police said officers met resistance in Mitrovica as they carried out an operation to seize smuggled goods in several towns on Wednesday.
 A statement said police responded when protesters in Mitrovica used hand grenades and stun grenades against officers.
 It said six police officers were injured.

 Serbian state TV showed people running from tear gas and one vehicle set on fire.
-Firefighters' vehicles were parked nearby.
 It said several people were injured.
 Similar clashes were reported in the nearby town of Zvecan.

+The European Union's foreign policy chief Josep Borrell called for an immediate end to violence in Kosovo's north, adding that all "open issues must be addressed through the EU-facilitated dialogue" between Belgrade and Pristina.
+"Unilateral and uncoordinated actions that endanger stability are unacceptable," Borell said on his twitter account.

+Belgrade and Pristina agreed to an EU-sponsored dialogue in 2013, but little progress has been made.
+The Kosovo Online news portal quoted Zlatan Elek, the head of a hospital in Mitrovica, as saying one person was seriously injured.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)